mcnichol/code-orange/README.md

 # Code Orange Talk

-## MVC Monoliths
+## Migrating from MVC and Monolith to SPA and Microservices
-This will show the classic way in some of the beginnings of monolithic apps and some of the *why* in migrating them over to microservices.
+This repo shows the beginnings of many monolithic applications in todays enterprises.
+We will have an opportunity to discuss *why* certain choices are made, weight the Pro/Cons and understand at what point the Cons may outweigh our needs causing us to migrate towards a different type of architecture.

-## MVC Monoliths to Microservices
+### MVC Monolith
-The classic monolith followed the architecture of having all services, frontend, backend coupled together typically attached to an external DB for persistence.
-Although only a single service in this instance, the frontend and backends were often tied together using a type of MVC pattern.
+The classic monolith followed the architecture of having all services, frontend, backend coupled together typically storing off to an external DB through JDBC for persistence.
+Although only a single service in this instance, the frontend and backends are tied together using Thymeleaf templating following the MVC pattern.

-### Initialize an application with Spring Boot SDK
+#### Initialize an application with Spring Boot SDK
 `brew install spring-boot`
 `spring init --build=gradle -g=com.codeorange -d=web,thymeleaf mvc-app`

-### TDD/Pair the MVC Monolith
+#### TDD/Pair the MVC Monolith
 1. Integration `contextLoads()` test
 1. Test `isAnnotationPresent()`
 1. Create helloWorld test and template